MetPX/sarracenia/doc/Admin.rst

 - sr_sarra   - various configurations to pull data from other pumps to make it available from the local pump.
 - sr_sarra   - to pull data in from local sources to make it available from the pump.
 - sr_winnow  - when there are multiple redundant sources of data, select the first one to arrive, and feed sr_sarra.
+- sr_poll    - for sources without advertisements, revert to explicit polling for initial injection.
 - sr_log2cluster - when a log message is destined for another cluster, send it where it should go.
 - sr_2xlog   - when a log message is posted by a user, copy it to xlog exchange for routing and monitoring.
 - sr_log2source - when a log message is on the xlog exchange, copy to the source that should get it.